-22 While it is the case that many derivatives require very little money expended upfront, it is also the case that not just anyone can enter these markets without an initial amount of money.
+&lt;sup>22While it is the case that many derivatives require very little money expended upfront, it is also the case that not just anyone can enter these markets without an initial amount of money.
 Individual investor access to these markets is common in some cases but requires collateral deposits.
-For example, the foreign exchange derivative market is supplied by on-line trading platforms offered by brokers to individual investors with widespread use in some countries.
-According to Terada (2008), individual investors accounted for 10% of foreign exchange trading in 2007 in Japan.
+For example, the foreign exchange derivative market is supplied by on-line trading platforms offered by brokers to individual investors accounted for 10 percent of foreign exchange trading in 2007 in Japan.

-23 Evidently, a bet that becomes erroneous will lead to the need to comply with the commitment made, which may require, for example, liquidation of assets.
+&lt;sup>23Evidently, a bet that becomes erroneous will lead to the need to comply with the commitment made, which may require, for example, liquidation of assets.